jurgisp/CarND-Advanced-Lane-Lines/README.md

 I'm very happy with the pipeline and the curve-fitting approach that I found.

 Perhaps the only drawback that it's quite slow - takes 300ms to process one frame.
 A large part of it is due to Gaussian smoothing with `sigma=20`, which produces a huge kernel.
 The `minimize()` calls also take some time, but they are relatively fast.
 I think the performance of both pieces can be quite easily improved by shrinking the image size significantly.

+The pipeline fails, however, quite miserably on `challenge_video.mp4`.
+I think it's because the lane is narrower, and there are features on the road (the wall, shadow, differences in surface) which get picked up by the thresholding and get mistaken for a line.
+Probably would need to work harder on producing a good thresholded binary image.
+Also, one would probably need to improve curve-fitting, perhaps by selecting more cleverly between different local minima, and building in expectation, for where the lane is most likely to be.